Attachment III PARAGRAPH 5.2 OF CHAPTER VI OF THE BOARD OF REGENTS, TEXAS STATE UNIVERSITY SYSTEM

 5.2 Student Misconduct.
 Each student is expected to act in a manner consistent with the University's functions as an educational institution.
 Specific examples of misconduct for which students may be subject to disciplinary action include, but are not limited to, the following:

-(1) Commission of an act which would constitute an offense under appropriate federal, State, or municipal law.
+(1) Commission of an act which would constitute an offense under appropriate federal, state, or municipal law.

-(2) Violation of any Regents' rule, regulation, or order or University policy, rule, or regulation.
+(2) Violation of any Regents' rule, regulation, or order or university policy, rule, or regulation.

-(3) Failure to comply with the direction of a University official acting in the performance of his or her duties.
+(3) Failure to comply with the direction of a university official acting in the performance of his or her duties.

 (4) Giving false testimony or other evidence at a campus disciplinary or other administrative proceeding.

-(5) Failure to meet financial obligations to the University.
+(5) Failure to meet financial obligations to the university.

-(6) Unauthorized throwing of any objects in or from University facilities.
+(6) Unauthorized throwing of any objects in or from university facilities.

-(7) Misuse of fire or other life-safety equipment on University property.
+(7) Misuse of fire or other life-safety equipment on university property.

 (8) Unauthorized use or possession of ammunition, firearms, or other illegal weapons on University property.

-(9) Conduct that significantly endangers the health or safety of other persons, including members of the University community or of visitors on the campus.
+(9) Conduct that significantly endangers the health or safety of other persons, including members of the university community or of visitors on the campus.

 (10) Stealing, destroying, defacing, damaging, or misuse of University property or property belonging to another.

-(11) Possession of or making use of University keys for unauthorized purposes.
+(11) Possession of or making use of university keys for unauthorized purposes.

 (12) Engaging in hazing or voluntarily submitting to hazing.

-(13) Using, without authorization according to the University policy, intoxicating beverages in a classroom building, laboratory, auditorium, building, or faculty or administrative office, residence hall or apartment, intercollegiate and intramural athletic facility, or any other public campus area, or being intoxicated in any public area of the campus.
+(13) Using, without authorization according to the university policy, intoxicating beverages in a classroom building, laboratory, auditorium, building, or faculty or administrative office, residence hall or apartment, intercollegiate and intramural athletic facility, or any other public campus area, or being intoxicated in any public area of the campus.

-(14) Gambling in any form on University property.
+(14) Gambling in any form on university property.

 (15) Illegal possession, use, sale, or distribution of any quantity, whether usable or not, of any drug, narcotic, or controlled substance.